A Long Short-Term Memory for AI Applications in Spike-based Neuromorphic Hardware: Methods

 \subsubsection{Network structure}

-An LSNN was used consisting of 240 neurons, 180 excitatory and 60 inhibitory.
-A random subset of 100 of the excitatory neurons were equipped with AHP currents.
-Additionally 80 input neurons were used to perform an input spike encoding of the images, and 10 output neurons were used corresponding to the 10 classes of the MNIST dataset.
-The overall connectivity of the network, including the input and output connectivity, was kept at 20\%, meaning that only 20\% of the possible synapses between the neurons were used.
-This was achieved by using a rewiring technique named DEEP-R~\cite{bellec2018deep} during training.
-The hyper-parameters which were used to train the network for Loihi were $\beta = 96$, baseline threshold $b_0$ = 127, $\tau_V = 20$, $\tau_{adap} = 700$ as well as a refractory period and delay of $1\ms$.\\
+An AHP-SNN was used consisting of 240 neurons, 180 excitatory and 60 inhibitory.
+A random subset of 100 of the excitatory spiking neurons were AHP-neurons.
+Additionally, 80 input neurons were used to perform an input spike encoding of the images, and 10 output neurons were used corresponding to the 10 classes of the MNIST dataset.
+The hyper-parameters which were used to train the network for Loihi were $\beta = 96$, baseline threshold $b_0 = 127$, $\tau_V = 20\ms$, $\tauadap = 700\ms$ as well as a refractory period and delay of $1\ms$.